yj333/moms-recipe/README.md

 # moms-recipe
-What to cook is no longer a headache -- a recipe generator
+Thinking about what to cook is no longer a headache -- a recipe generator